How to write a project plan

 The purpose of the project plan is to make sure that you are ready to start working on the thesis when the semester starts.

-Your supervisor has to accept and sign the plan before you hand it in.
 You have to hand in your project plan together with a signed contract of supervision at the reception (12th floor in Eilert Sundts House).

-The plan will then be evaluated by the master committee, who will most likely approve it.
+The plan will be evaluated by the master committee, who will most likely approve it.
 Alternatively, if the committee finds that parts of it are not sufficiently specific or for other reasons should be revised, you will get feedback on what changes are needed, with a corresponding new submission deadline.

 The project plan must be sufficiently detailed so that we can be confident that it is feasible as a master's project.
 The project plan should consist of the following points: